 Like other secured credit cards, Discover it® Secured card also reports to all three credit reporting agencies so you can build your credit over time.
 Keep in mind, however, that the interest rate on this card is a 24.99% variable rate.

-Another solid secured card offering is the Secured Mastercard® from Capital One®.
+Another solid choice is the Secured Mastercard® from Capital One®.
 This card also comes without an annual fee, although the initial credit line (and corresponding deposit) is only up to $200.
 However, Capital One does state that you may be able to qualify for a higher credit limit after five months of on-time payments.

 These secured credit cards are a few of the best, but there are plenty of other cards to consider.
 As you search among card offerings, make sure to look for secured credit cards that feature: